Are you prepared for one of the most disruptive challenges ever to your business?

-It’s not business as usual anymore in 2020.
-The Protection of Personal Information (POPI) Act presents one of the most disruptive compliance changes in South Africa’s business history.
-The POPI Act will change the way business deals with information in an information-driven society.
-The POPI Act will challenge businesses in ways never before imagined.
+It’s not business as usual anymore.
+The Protection of Personal Information Act (POPIA), presents one of the most disruptive compliance changes in South Africa’s business history.
+The POPI Act (POPIA) will change the way business deals with information in an information-driven society and will challenge businesses in ways never before imagined.

 The Act was first mooted in 2005.
 After much debate, it was finally signed off by the President in November 2013.
-When the Act finally does take effect this year, individual and legal entities will have a grace period of 12 months before it will be enforced.
-This will give them time to prepare and to ensure that their information capture, storage and usage systems are aligned with the requirements of the Act.
+The remaining provisions of the POPI Act, which relates to the processing of personal information will become effective on the 31st of June 2021.
+Individuals, legal entities, and private bodies will have a grace period of 12 months before it will be enforced.
+This will give them time to prepare and to ensure that their information capture, storage, and usage systems are aligned with the requirements of the Act and secure POPI compliance.

-The core purpose of the Act is to ensure that individuals and juristic persons know exactly what is being done with their personal information.
+The core purpose of the POPI Act is to ensure that individuals and juristic persons know exactly what is being done with their personal information.
 The rights flow from the universal right to privacy, which is also enshrined in our Constitution.
-The Act creates a framework of principles, duties, rights, rules and enforcement mechanisms.
-It is lengthy and covers – in great detail – all aspects of information management.
+The POPI Act creates a framework of principles, duties, rights, rules, and enforcement mechanisms.
+In simple terms, it is a lengthy code of conduct that covers – in great detail – all aspects of information management.
 It is designed to deal with the following key questions relating to the protection of personal information:

 - What is done with your information?